 Youth Leadership Summit

 The 2020 Youth Leadership Summit cohort with Advancing Justice | AAJC staff.

-Applicants will be notified of their status by the end of March 2021.
-Learn more.
+Applicants will be notified of their status by the end of September 2021.
+Apply now!

 Our 2021 American Courage Awards presentation will showcase the individuals and organizations who have shown extraordinary commitment to civil rights.
 The description of the award categories are below:

 The American Courage Award goes to an individual, company, or organization that has shown extraordinary courage or commitment to the cause of civil rights.
 This may include a community leader who has taken an important stand, an activist who overcame extraordinary challenges, an artist with a unique vision, or a journalist breaking an important story.

 The Changemaker Award honors an individual, company, or organization who is a catalyst for change.
 This may include an entrepreneur, student, or activist whose leadership has inspired action that has led to change on a local or national level that benefits Asian American communities.

 Thank you to everyone who submitted a nomination.
 Stay tuned!